mui/mui-x/docs/data/date-pickers/time-range-picker/time-range-picker.md

 ## Component composition

 The component is built using the `MultiInputTimeRangeField` for the keyboard editing, the `DigitalClock` for the desktop view editing, and the `TimeClock` for the mobile view editing.
-All the documented props of those two components can also be passed to the Time Range Picker component.

 Check-out their documentation page for more information: